 In straight technology terms, the Oculus Quest 2 is a big and welcome jump over the Oculus Quest.
 That's why it sits comfortably as our pick for the best standalone VR headset.
-It takes the standalone appeal of that headset, adds in welcome PC compatibility, processor upgrades and display improvements, making it an easy recommendation for those wanting to dip their toes into the VR waters without the investment immediately in a VR-ready PC.
+It takes the standalone appeal of that headset and adds in welcome PC compatibility, processor upgrades and display improvements, making it an easy recommendation for those wanting to dip their toes into the VR waters without immediately investing in a VR-ready PC.

 That being said, it's not perfect.
-The need for a Facebook account for new Oculus users will be a deal-breaker for many, and the short battery life means that it's a device that you can't dedicate entire evenings to enjoying easily.
+The need for a Facebook account for new Oculus users will be a deal-breaker for many, and the short battery life means that it's a device that you can't easily dedicate entire evenings to enjoying.

 Also, stay away from those VR rollercoasters.
 Learn from my mistakes.